 Audiences Expect Live Video

-Live streaming is projected to be a $70 billion industry by 2021, and due to the recent and ongoing pandemic, this is only going to beat predictions.
+Live streaming is projected to be a $70 billion industry by 2021, and due to the recent and ongoing pandemic, this prediction is likely to be exceeded.
 Audiences are becoming more accustomed to watching content on their laptop and phones.
-As a result, their expectations for the consumption of live content grow.
-Social media platforms are now offering native in-built streaming capabilities, opening doors for huge potential reach to audiences.
+As a result, their expectations for consuming live content grow.
+Social media platforms are now offering native, in-built streaming capabilities, opening doors to a huge potential reach for audiences.
 This makes distribution easier for brands, but more importantly, it increases easy access for audiences.
-In turn, encouraging meaningful connections with brands through live video.
+In turn, encourages meaningful connections with brands through live video.

 Interaction and Networking with Live Video

 Live streaming your event over social media is a great way to promote interaction.
 Live video creates a sense of participation and encourages fluid discussion.
-To encourage participation, a social moderator can reply to the audience’s questions, allowing the audience to interact.
+To encourage participation, a social moderator can respond to the audience’s questions, allowing them to interact.
 Encouraging online networking during live video also creates the same sense of participation.

 Live Video Makes Your Brand More Human